 2025 WaterFire Schedule will be posted in April — stay tuned!

 WaterFire is a free public art installation presented on the beautiful rivers of downtown Providence.
 WaterFire was first launched in 1994 to celebrate the 10th anniversary of First Night Providence, and has become an annual public art attraction and urban festival.
+The public is invited to walk the riverfront and enjoy the beauty of the flickering fire light, the and the music from around the world.

 The Cole Farmhouse on Providence East Side is located less than two miles from downtown Providence — about forty minutes walk.